sglavoie/sglavoie.github.io-source/content/automation/0010_number_of_paths_in_a_grid.md

 > A 1% daily improvement leads to a version of yourself that's *37* times better in one year.

-If that's not motivating enough to start taking little steps with consistency towards your dreams, I don't know what is <i class="fas fa-laugh-beam"></i>.
+If that's not motivating enough to start taking little steps with consistency towards your dreams, I don't know what is.